laser/ruby-concurrency-http-servers/README.md

 access to a single heap, and a single, synchronized PostgreSQL connection is sufficient for the lifetime of the program.

+### 06-select

+This HTTP server uses the `select(2)` syscall to block until either a new client connection has been received by the server or one of those client connections is ready for reading.

 [1]: https://httpd.apache.org/docs/2.4/programs/ab.html

 ### Running Things